Ukraine–Commonwealth of Independent States relations: Exit of Ukraine from the CIS

 In April 2023, Lebedev said that most CIS countries regret the curtailment and termination of Ukraine's interaction with the states of this association and "even more damage, as it seems to me, from the curtailment of ties was inflicted on Ukraine itself".

 On 19 February 2024, Secretary General Sergey Lebedev once again confirmed that Ukraine remains a de jure part of the CIS.
 “In Ukraine, I have been hearing these statements about plans to leave the CIS for 10-15 years.
 Ukraine is still in the CIS.
 De jure Ukraine remains in the CIS,” Lebedev said.

 On 18 June 2024, Secretary General Sergey Lebedev said “Both Ukraine, despite the special military operation, and Moldova officially stay legally - de jure within the CIS.
 And we all hope, not only in Russia, but also in the CIS Executive Committee, in other CIS countries, that reason will prevail and both Ukraine and Moldova will resume their active participation in the CIS framework”.
 "There are calls that Moldova should withdraw.
 But I want to say that in Kiev, too, for almost 20 years, such calls from politicians have been heard and continue to be heard," he said.

 On 8 October 2024, Secretary General Sergey Lebedev at a meeting of the Council of Heads of state in front of all the presidents of the countries present, stated that "Ukraine and Moldova legally remain members of the CIS.
 They have not withdrawn from the Commonwealth, and both States still retain their participation in a number of treaties.
 As the Secretary General, who has been actively working with representatives of Ukraine and Moldova for many years, I would also like to express the hope that eventually everything will return to its place.
 Neighboring States should live in peace, friendship and cooperation.
 God himself told the neighbors to live and coexist in friendship."

 “As the CIS secretary general, I would like to officially state: Ukraine legally remains a part of the CIS” Lebedev said at a briefing in Moscow on 15 October 2024.

-As of 2024 on the website of the CIS executive committee, Ukraine is listed as part of the CIS with a flag, coat of arms and a photo of President Zelensky.
+As of 2026, Ukraine is listed as part of the CIS on the website of the CIS executive committee, with a flag, coat of arms and a photo of President Zelensky.